Center for Vital Longevity

 The remainder of the grant is currently held in a research fund and will be used to fund a future research project with Baylor AT&T Memory Center.

 UNIVERSITY OF TEXAS SOUTHWESTERN (UTSW) CENTER FOR ALZHEIMER’S AND NEURODEGENERATIVE DISEASES

 In 2018, the Aging Mind Foundation awarded a $700,000 grant to UTSW’s Center for Alzheimer’s and Neurodegenerative Diseases.
 This grant will fund research to identify molecular mechanisms and therapeutic targets that play a key role in the pathogenesis of disease.
 The research seeks to develop new therapies and diagnostics for Alzheimer’s that will allow diagnosis and treatment in people before the onset of cognitive problems.

 YALE UNIVERSITY SCHOOL OF MEDICINE’S CELLULAR NEROSCIENCE, NEURODEGENERATION AND REPAIR PROGRAM

-In 2019, the Aging Mind Foundation raised funds to benefit Yale University School of Medicine’s Cellular Neuroscience, Neurodegeneration and Repair Program.
+In 2019, the Aging Mind Foundation awarded a $600,000 grant to Yale University School of Medicine’s Cellular Neuroscience, Neurodegeneration and Repair Program.
 The grant will fund research to develop therapeutic methods to protect synapses, the specialized connections between nerve cells, from Amyloid-beta triggered degeneration.
 Success will rescue the brain’s neural network from Alzheimer-associated damage without a need to remove or reduce Amyloid itself.